aws-samples/serverless-patterns/apigw-rest-api-eventbridge-sam/README.md

-# AWS Service 1 to AWS Service 2
+# API Gateway REST API to EventBridge

-This pattern << explain usage >>
+This template creates an API Gateway REST API that puts an event to Amazon EventBridge.
+This pattern addresses some nuances with defining the VTL template mapping when integrating with EventBridge.
+An IAM permission for putting events to EventBridge is created for API Gateway.

-Learn more about this pattern at Serverless Land Patterns: << Add the live URL here >>
+Learn more about this pattern at Serverless Land Patterns: TBD

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.